 Copyright as a tool for empowering women in the arts

 To empower women and artists, the IP Academy of Ukraine launched an “IP Capacity Building Project for Ukrainian Women in the Visual Arts” project in 2023, with the support of the WIPO Academy’s IPTIs Program.
-The project consisted of a two-day online training program on copyright for women involved in visual arts across the country.
+The project consisted of an online training program on copyright for women involved in visual arts across the country and educational resources for them to use as a reference tool in the future.
 The training program was particularly catered to those in the fine arts and photography, and focused on how to use the IP system to drive creative careers and businesses forward.

 The 50 women creators and artists learned about commercialization instruments, the challenges and opportunities of applying copyright on the internet and social media, and how to request for the removal of publications of their art and creative work from social media accounts that have been distributed without their consent.
-The training also included resource materials, such as infographics, for the creators to use as a reference tool in the future.

 (Image:Tretiakov Tymofi)

-Participating in the two-day online training on copyright has been a transformative experience for me as an artist from Ukraine because it provided me with invaluable insights into the role of IP in protecting and advancing my creative work.
+Participating in the online training on copyright has been a transformative experience for me as an artist from Ukraine because it provided me with invaluable insights into the role of IP in protecting and advancing my creative work.
 Before this training, I had a limited understanding of how IP could be leveraged to safeguard my art and support my business.
 This training provided me with essential knowledge on how to protect my work through copyright, which has given me greater confidence in sharing my art.
 I am very grateful for this training because by understanding the importance of IP has allowed me to explore new business opportunities, such as licensing my designs and collaborating with other creatives, without fear of losing control over my creations.
 This training has not only safeguarded my art, enabling me to embrace my creativity further, but also helped me expand my business and reach a broader audience by leveraging IP.

 Hanna Tretiakova, Ukrainian Painter